dmbarbour/glas/docs/GlasDesign.md

 ### List Operators

-A linked list has simple structure, but terrible performance for any use-case except a stack.
-To solve this, Glas provides a few dedicated operators for lists.
-This enables the runtime or compiler to transparently substitute a more efficient representation such as a [finger tree](https://en.wikipedia.org/wiki/Finger_tree).
+The basic linked list is a simple structure but has awful performance for any use-case except a data stack.
+To solve this, Glas systems should transparently represent lists using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation, at least by default, allowing efficient access to both ends and to split ops.
+This allows immutable lists to be used as arrays or double-ended queues.

 * **pushl** (L V -- V:L) - given value and list, add value to left (head) of list
 * **popl** (V:L -- L V) - given a non-empty list, split into head and tail.
 * **pushr** (L V -- L:V) - given value and list, add value to right of list
 * **popr** (L:V -- L V) - given non-empty list, split into last element and everything else
 * **join** (L1 L2 -- L1+L2) - appends list at top of data stack to the list below it
-* **split** (Lm+Ln |Lm| -- Lm Ln) - given number and list of at least that many elements, produce a pair of sub-lists such that join produces the original list, and the head portion has requested number of elements.
+* **split** (Lm+Ln |Lm| -- Lm Ln) - given number and list of at least that length, produce a pair of sub-lists such that join produces the original list, and the first slice has requested number of elements.
 Fails if this is not possible.
 * **len** (L -- |L|) - given list, return a number that represents length of list.
-Uses smallest encoding of number (i.e. no zeroes prefix).

 These operators assume a simplistic, Lisp-like representation of lists: `type List = () | (Value * List)`.
 That is, each list node has either no edges or two edges.
 In a non-empty list node, edge 0 refers to the head value and edge 1 to the remaining list.

-### Bitstring Operators

-A bitstring is a specialized list of bits represented by a non-branching path, e.g. `01100101` is a string of 8 bits.
-Empty bitstrings are permitted.
-Glas uses bitstrings to represent bytes and 'machine' words, natural numbers, and as a path parameter when constructing records.

-List operators:

-* **bjoin** - as list join, but for bitstrings
-* **bsplit** - as list split, but for bitstrings
-* **blen** - as list len, but for bitstrings

-Bitwise operators:

-* **bneg** - bitwise 'not'; flip all bits of one bitstring
-* **bmax** - bitwise 'or' of two bitstrings of equal length
-* **bmin** - bitwise 'and' of two bitstrings of equal length
-* **beq** - bitwise equivalence of two bitstrings of equal length, i.e. 1 where bits match, 0 otherwise.
-(Negation of 'xor'.)

-Bitstring operators fail if assumed conditions are not met, i.e. not a bitstring or not of equal length.
-Unlike lists, the assumption for bitstrings is that they are relatively small and Glas systems should optimize for compact or fixed-width encodings instead of efficient access to both ends of a large bitstring.

-*Aside:* We probably don't need bitwise ops; they're essentially extensions of the arithmetic ops.

 ### Arithmetic Operators

-Glas encodes natural numbers into bitstrings assuming msb-to-lsb order.
-For example, `00010111` encodes 23.
-Although the zeroes prefix `000` doesn't contribute to numeric value, Glas arithmetic operators preserve bitstring field widths.
-For example, subtracting 17 results in `00000110`.
+Glas encodes natural numbers (0, 1, 2, ...) in base-2 as bitstrings, msb to lsb order, using the fewest possible bits.
+For example, `10111` encodes 23, but `00010111` is not a valid number because it has an unnecessary zeroes prefix.
+If input to an arithmetic operator is not a valid number, the operator will fail.
+Consequently, programmers must explicitly convert between bytes and numbers.

-* **add** (N1 N2 -- Sum Carry) - compute sum and carry for two numbers on stack.
-Sum has field width of N1, carry has field width of N2.
-Carry can be larger than 1 iff N2 is wider than N1 (e.g. adding 32-bit number to an 8-bit number).
+* **add** (N1 N2 -- Sum) - compute sum of two numbers on stack.
-* **mul** (N1 N2 -- Prod Overflow) - compute product of two numbers on stack.
-Product has field width of N1, while overflow uses field width of N2.
+* **mul** (N1 N2 -- Prod) - compute product of two numbers on stack.
-* **sub** (N1 N2 -- Diff) - Computes a non-negative difference (N1 - N2), preserving field width of N1.
-Fails if result would be negative.
-This also serves as the comparison operator for natural numbers.
+* **sub** (N1 N2 -- Diff) - computes non-negative difference (N1 - N2).
+Fails if N2 > N1.
-* **div** (Dividend Divisor -- Quotient Remainder) - If divisor is zero, this operator fails.
-Compute division of two numbers.
-Quotient has field width of dividend, and remainder has field width of divisor.
+* **div** (Dividend Divisor -- Quotient Remainder) - computes number of times that divisor can be subtracted from dividend, and remaining value from the dividend.
+Fails if divisor is zero.

-Glas doesn't have built-in support for negative numbers, floating point, etc..
-Extending arithmetic will benefit from *Acceleration*.
+Glas is not optimized for number processing, but does provide convenient access to basic bignum arithmetic.
+It should not be too difficult for programmers to model rational or scientific numbers.
+High performance number processing will certainly rely on accelerators.

 ### Annotations Operators